The definitive guide to leads to business

 Diagrama conceptual de una máquina de conversión de leads, mostrando engranajes que representan marketing, ventas y automatización.

-The Revenue Operations (RevOps) approach: everyone aligned
+The Revenue Operations (RevOps) approach: all aligned

-The first step in building this machine is tearing down walls.
-Traditionally, marketing, sales, and customer success teams have operated as separate fiefdoms, each with its own metrics and goals.
-That only creates friction, information that gets lost along the way, and, in the end, business opportunities that disappear.
+The first step in building this machine is breaking down silos.
+Traditionally, marketing, sales, and customer success teams have operated as independent fiefdoms, each with its own metrics and goals.
+This only generates friction, lost information, and, ultimately, missed business opportunities.

 Automation: your best employee, 24/7